bapfeld/bapfeld.github.io/_posts/2019-05-08-multiple-slide-sets.md

 ```

 There are a few crucial bits here.
 First, it uses the new pandoc convention where you specify modifiers with the `+` syntax.
 In this case, I want to process plain vertical quotation marks as "smart" (sloping or wrapping in the correct direction on each side).
 Second, the `-H` flag allows me to set the header.
-This doesn't replace the entire pandoc template header, but rather supplements it.[^pandoctemplate] Third, I can set LaTeX class options with `==variable classoption=handout`.
+This doesn't replace the entire pandoc template header, but rather supplements it.[^pandoctemplate] Third, I can set LaTeX class options with `--variable classoption=handout`.
 Doing this overwrites the classoption(s) set from within the org-mode document, though, so I have to also re-specify that aspectratio in two cases.

 The display slides are more complicated because that's where I bring in the additional current events slides.
 I'm using `awk` to copy the slides (contained in a separate file) to just after the top matter in the slide file ends.
 Then everything gets processed as normal and cleaned up again at the end.
 Note that I *don't* include the current_events.org file as a prerequisite.
 If I were to do this, I'd end up remaking *all* of the display slides every time I updated that, which I don't want.
 This does mean that I have to force `make` to do what I want.
 I usually just use `touch` to update the timestamp on the slides I want to process.
 I know this breaks some of the automation, so if anybody has a better solution, I'm all ears.